TERMS OF REFERENCE

 AWC MEMBERSHIP

-Membership of the AWC comprises female-identified members of the Faculty Association (includes librarians, limited term appointments, research-stream and teaching-stream faculty), and sessional instructors (CUPE 4163).
+Membership of the AWC comprises women and non-binary members of the Faculty Association (including librarians, limited term appointments, research-stream and teaching-stream faculty), sessional instructors (CUPE 4163), senior lab instructors (PEA), postdocs and research associates (grant-funded employees).

 AWC CHAIR

 The AWC Chair will usually serve for one term of two years, running from July 1 to June 30.
-The expectation is that a Chair will not serve more than one consecutive term, although they may serve again at a later date.
+The expectation is that a Chair will not serve more than one consecutive term, although they may serve again later.

 The AWC Chair has 3.0 units of course release annually, or the equivalent in work reduction for librarians, from the AWC budget provided by the Office of the Vice President Academic & Provost.